WalfredMA/Pseudogene/find_psuedo/README.md

 -s:

-If not included, Filter low confidence.
+If not included, Filter low confidence genes.

 -----------outputs-----------